VikasKumarSriram/5443-Big-Data-VikasKumarSriram/Redis/Solutions/WriteUp.md

   In my solution to get the number of unique nutrients in the file I added the entries of "_id " feild in nutrient array to a set using the redis command 'sadd'.
 There after to print the number of unique lines I used 'scard' command of redis which prints the length of the previous set mentioned.

+  Output:
+   Unique Number of Nutrients:
+   146

 __Problem 3)__

-  What are the top 5 most commonly occuring nutrient?
+  What are the top 5 most commonly occuring nutrients?

 __Solution:__

   In my solution to print the most commonly occuring nutrients firstly I used 'zincrby' command of redis which stores the each element of list along with the some value.
 All the elements are stored in sorted order.
 In this program, I gave the value of the each elemnt as the number of occurances by using for loop.
 There after by using the 'zrevrange' command I stored the top 5 frequently occured elemnts into a new list called result and finally I printed them.

+  Output:

 __Problem 4)__